How to Add Headers and Footers

 using IronPdf;

-// Instantiate a renderer for creating PDF documents
+// Instantiate renderer and create PDF

 ChromePdfRenderer renderer = new ChromePdfRenderer();